aybarskerem/BookInventory/README.md

   Swagger UI &amp; ReDoc documentation and Docker support.

 ## How to run:
+- `cd Library`
-- Please run `python manage.py migrate` before everything to make sure migration of the db is complete.
+- Then, please run `python manage.py migrate` before everything to make sure migration of the db is complete.

 ### To run in a local computer without containerization:
-- `cd Library`
 - `pip install -r requirements.txt`
 - `python manage.py runserver`

 ### To run in a Docker container:
-- `cd Library`
 - `docker-compose build`
 - `docker-compose up`